-Colin provides environmental compliance counseling to manufacturing, transportation, energy, health care, and higher education entities, including in response to regulator inquiries and enforcement actions, by negotiating and implementing settlements, and through allocation of responsibility in multi-party investigations.
+Colin provides environmental compliance counseling to manufacturing, transportation, energy, health care, and higher education entities, including in response to regulator inquiries and enforcement actions, by negotiating and implementing settlements.

 Colin also advocates for property owners and tenants and other industrial and commercial parties across a range of industries in significant environmental cleanup and cost recovery disputes, including in federal and state courts.
-He negotiates agreements to limit his clients’ obligations to investigate and cleanup, he coordinates review of technical reports, aggressively identifies opportunities for settlement, and engages in multi-party allocation efforts.
+He negotiates agreements to limit his clients’ obligations, he coordinates review of technical reports, aggressively identifies opportunities for settlement, and engages in multi-party allocation efforts.

 Colin advises developers, owners, and other proponents on environmental requirements and risks associated with development projects.
 Colin works with project proponents to identify and execute environmental permitting strategies, to work with stakeholders to avoid litigation, and to aggressively pursue resolution of disputes.
 He also guides them through the remediation and redevelopment of contaminated properties under federal and state programs, in New England and throughout the U.S.